larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 kernel-install inspect
 ```

-For this tutorial, you should see this general order:
+If you followed this tutorial, you should see this general order:

 ```text
 50-mkinitcpio.install